National Examination Council (Nigeria): History

 It was the first Federal organization to offer subsidized registration to academic candidates in Nigeria.

 Mandates

 NECO was mandated to take over the responsibilities of the National Board of Education Measurement (NBEM).
-Its maiden examination took place in mid-2000.
+Its debut took place in mid-2000.

 Administration

 When it was headed by Abubakar M. Gana, appointed by the President under section 9(1) of its establishing Act.

 It has six departments, each headed by a director.
 Each Department has divisions, composed of units.
 A team of directors and a registrar are the governing body, which is headed by chair Abubakar Mohammed.

 Senior Secondary Certificate Examination (internal and external)

 Nigeria offers six years of basic education, three years of junior secondary education, three years of senior secondary education, and four years of tertiary education.
 Mathematics and English language are compulsory though Mathematics may not be required for some courses in higher institutions.

 Basic Education Certificate Examination (BECE)

 Basic Education Certificate Examination (BECE) is the main examination to qualify students for admission into secondary and vocational schools in Ghana and Nigeria.
 It is written after three years of junior high school education.